nodecosmos/charybdis/README.md

 ## Roadmap:
 - [ ] Add tests
 - [ ] Write `modelize` command to generate `src/models/*` structs from existing database
-- [ ] Add --drop flag to migrate command to drop tables, types and UDTs if they are not defined in `src/models`